JonathanHelianthicusDoe/notes_on_toontown_strategy/organic_squirt.md

 cogs) and/or require special preparation.

 ## Preliminary

+### Why organic squirt?

+It is common for people to assume that organic squirt is useless; after all, squirt gags do less damage per-gag than, say, throw gags (and drop gags, and trap gags), and organic status gives extra damage per-gag as a multiple of the gag&rsquo;s base damage.
+So, naturally, it is assumed that organic squirt is plain old inferior to the other option(s).

+This is a misunderstanding based on an (extremely) crude evaluation of the value of gags themselves.
+This misunderstanding is, however, entirely expected given that:

+1. *Most* cog facilities are not that lengthy (in terms of something like the sum of all cogs&rsquo; raw HP values), so in &ldquo;normal&rdquo; play, you can simply sound-spam your way through all, or almost all, of the facility.
+   Once a facility is complete, toons are free to restock their gags at any gag shoppe.
+2. Although Toontown (in general: including not just TTO, but also TTR and other &ldquo;private servers&rdquo; that are ultimately derivatives of TTO) is a game *designed to force teamwork*, due to the previous point, players are *de facto* only incentivised to go as far as memorizing a few &ldquo;combos&rdquo; that require little (if any) team coordination.
+More &ldquo;advanced&rdquo; players only go slightly further than this (with cooperation strategies like e.g. the avoidance of &ldquo;crossing&rdquo;), ultimately also wanting the same thing: a small, fixed set of gag combos (ideally as simple as possible, like a single-gag combo, a.k.a. one-shot combo) that can be easily memorized by all toons in common, each one of which otherwise *requires no teamwork* other than having a shared set of memorized combos.
+3. Toons cannot (again, in &ldquo;normal&rdquo; play) go sad.

+If the above three points are all collectively a given as far as you&rsquo;re concerned, then this document is probably not for you.
+If all three points above are true 100% of the time, then you are better off with either organic sound or organic throw, as those are the only two viable options (in terms of raw game-mechanical advantage, with the slight exception of an organic Storm Cloud being able to one-shot a lured level 10 cog).
+That being said, there are two things that make the above three assumptions questionable:

+1. The existence of Bossbot HQ, specifically Back Nines and CEOs.
+Depending on how lucky you get with the golf minigame, point no. 1 above may or may not actually apply.
+And in CEOs, there is simply no chance (other than the spending of SOS cards and/or unites) of getting gag restocks.
+This point also applies to a lesser extent to some shorter facilities like Middle Sixes, DA Office Ds, Bullion Mints, and CFOs.
+2. The existence of alternate (not &ldquo;normal&rdquo;) styles of play, which are ultimately optional (as is any style of play), and sometimes require self-imposed restrictions beyond what the game provides as-is.
+This includes (but is not limited to) soundless toons, semi toons, and uber toons (and toons that are any combination of one or more of the former).

+If we take these things into account (and thus take the original three assumptions into question), we arrive at a more *general* version of Toontown, in which the reasoning that organic squirt is obviously useless no longer applies.
+Instead, when reasoning about what organic gag track to choose, our reasoning has to look more like the following rough sketch:

+We want to *minimize* the amount of &ldquo;power&rdquo; (loosely speaking, the somewhat situational power-to-defeat-cogs that takes into account raw gag damage as well as other things like ability to produce &ldquo;combo damage&rdquo; (yellow damage) and &ldquo;knockback damage&rdquo; (orange damage), &amp;c.) that is used to defeat any given cog (or set of cogs).
+In this way, we *maximize* how much power we conserve overall that can be used to defeat future cog(s).

+If it seems like this reasoning still views organic squirt as useless (or at least, underpowered), then you are forgetting that Toontown puts an absolute maximum on the number of gags that you can carry of any particular variety (e.g. a hard maximum of 3 Birthday Cakes).
+Because of this, it will (at least, in many cases) make sense to empower gags that are less powerful per-gag, thus having more gags in one&rsquo;s inventory that exceed a particular power threshold.
+This is as opposed to empowering gags that are *more* powerful per-gag; doing this will increase the number of gags in one&rsquo;s inventory that exceed a particular power threshold, but that threshold *will be considerably higher, and as a result the absolute number of gags that exceed it will be fewer anyways*.
+This can actually work *against* the criteria in the previous paragraph, and is the (somewhat subtle) reasoning that vindicates the use of seemingly underpowered things like organic squirt.

+All of this being said, it is worth reiterating that I in no way claim that organic squirt is the only viable option for an organic gag track in all situations, because that claim is very much false.
+What I do claim is that in many situations and in many gag builds, organic squirt is a good choice and/or the best choice.
+I also claim that in my personal experience, organic squirt has served me very well across a variety of different toons with different gag tracks.

+### Basic squirt knowledge

 The damage values of squirt gags (and their organic versions) are listed below: